kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/tcp_proxy.md

 {{% /notice %}}

-Now the terminal is waiting for input, all input entered will be echo'd back.
-And an inspection of the logs from the pod will reveal that the data is in fact being proxied through.
+Now the terminal is waiting for input.
+All input entered will be echo'd back.
+An inspection of the logs from the pod will reveal that the data is in fact being proxied through.

+---

+## Next Steps

+In this guide you saw how Gloo can be configured as a TCP proxy for services that do not use HTTP/S. Gloo can also handle [gRPC-Web clients]({{< versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/grpc_web/" >}}) and [Websockets]({{< versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/websockets/" >}}).
+Check out those guides for more information.